openssl/openssl/README.md

 	apps/openssl s_server -cert rsa.crt -key rsa.key -HTTP -tls1_3

-In another terminal window, you can run a TLS client for any or all of the supported ciphersuites (<OQSALG> = Frodo, Sike503, Sike751), for example:
+In another terminal window, you can run a TLS client for any or all of the supported ciphersuites (<OQSALG> = newhope, frodo, sike503, sike751, ntru), for example:

         apps/openssl s_client -curves <OQSALG> -connect localhost:4433